yungDoom/yungDoom.github.io/_posts/2024-1-4-is-super-mario-64-still-playable.md

 ---

 Yes, in fact im playing the game on my phone and my computer.<br>
-Im using M64Plus FZ Emulator on phone, Project64 on PC.
+Im using M64Plus FZ Emulator on phone, Project64 on PC.<br>

-I having a lot of fun while playing this game, do i recommend it... of course i do!
+having a lot of fun while playing this game, do i recommend it... of course i do!

 ---